raffaele-romeo/net-worth-calculator/README.md

-## Tests
+## Net Worth Calculator

-To run Unit Tests:
+Welcome to Net Worth Calculator!
+The application is written in Scala 3 using the Tagless Final Pattern and pure functional libraries like Cats, Cats Effect, Http4s and Doobie.

+It uses PostgreSQL as a relational database and Redis as an in-memory data structure store.

+## Run the application using sbt

+* run both `PostgreSQL` and `Redis`:

 ```
-sbt test
+docker-compose up -d
 ```

-To run Integration Tests we need to run both `PostgreSQL` and `Redis`:
+* run the application

 ```
-docker-compose up
-sbt it:test
+sbt run
-docker-compose down
 ```

 ## Build Docker image